LYJKim/two-stage-edge-case-generation/README.md

 ---

-## Experimental Questions

-This project is organized around the following questions:

-1. Can Text-to-Image models generate realistic autonomous-driving risk scenarios?
-2. Can ControlNet preserve road structure while changing scene-level conditions?
-3. Can img2img modify global driving context effectively?
-4. Can Inpainting insert local risk factors into specific regions?
-5. Is a single-stage generation process sufficient for autonomous-driving edge-case generation?
-6. Why is a two-stage pipeline useful for separating global context and local risk insertion?

----

 ## Key Findings

 - Text-to-Image generation can create visually plausible driving scenes, but it has limited control over object location and spatial relationships.